Pencilvesterr/osx-setup-config/README.md

 # New OSX Setup
-Setup a new OSX with my favourite settings and applications.
+Setup a new OSX machine with my favourite settings and applications.

 # Installation
-1. Download this repository somewhere on your machine
+1. Download this repository
-2. Sign in to the App Store within the application (needed for some downloads)
+2. Sign in to the App Store app (needed for some downloads)
 2. Download brew and follow the prompts

 - ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"```

 3. In a new terminal, run ```brew doctor``` to make sure everything is installed as it should be
-4. Go to this directory and run ```chmod +x osx-setup-command.sh; ./osx-setup-command.sh```
+4. Go to this directory and run ```chmod +x osx-setup-command.sh && ./osx-setup-command.sh```
 5. Answer a couple questions and wait for everything to download!